Wednesday, May 5, 2021

 Haven’t we been passive for too long?

-Yeah, it felt like it was enough just to survive,
+Yeah, it feels like it is enough just to survive,

 But shouldn’t we be doing more?